cyrillef/FBX-glTF/README.md

   4. Install ‘casablanca’ on your system by running ‘sudo make install’

-  5. Go in the FBX-glTF directory where you cloned the repo, and edit the CMakeLists.txt file

-     a. line #14: put your casablanca root directory

-     b. line #26: put the FBX SDK root directory

-  6. Recommended: Create a folder with the name you want, and go in that directory
+  5. Recommended: Create a folder with the name you want, and go in that directory

-  7. Optional: Copy the CMakeConfigExample.txt as CMakeCache.txt in your build folder, and edit the FBX path entry.
+  6. Optional: Copy the CMakeConfigExample.txt as CMakeCache.txt in your build folder, and edit the FBX path entry.
 That will avoid you to type the parameters below.

-  8. Execute:
+  7. Execute:

      a.
-For a release build: cmake .. -DCMAKE_BUILD_TYPE=Release -DFBX_SDK=<path to FBX>
+For a release build: cmake .. -DCMAKE_BUILD_TYPE=Release -DFBX_SDK=&lt;path to FBX&gt;

      b.
-For a debug build: cmake .. -DCMAKE_BUILD_TYPE=Debug -DFBX_SDK=<path to FBX>
+For a debug build: cmake .. -DCMAKE_BUILD_TYPE=Debug -DFBX_SDK=&lt;path to FBX&gt;

      or simply ‘cmake ..’ if you made step 7.

+Note: on Mac OSX, the FBX SDK installs by default in /Applications/Autodesk/FBX SDK/2015.1

 ### Linux